marten-seemann/base-drafts/draft-ietf-quic-tls.md

 messages.
 A client SHOULD stop sending 0-RTT data if it receives an indication that 0-RTT data has been rejected.

 A server MUST NOT use 0-RTT keys to protect packets.
-This implies that the

 If a server rejects 0-RTT, then the TLS stream will not include any TLS records protected with 0-RTT keys.